About this location

 ~ Norm and Juanita Collins, Fort McMurray

-We are in our seventh summer with our permanent spot at Highway 63 RV.
+We have been camping at Highway 63 RV since 2015.
 We were referred by a friend that has been there for a long time and spoke highly of his “weekend summer home”.
 As soon as we arrived, we knew it was going to be great because the group of people were so friendly.
 It is a perfect mix of relaxation and fun.
 On hot days, we like to cool off in the pool.
 There is also a beautiful river that we walk to daily and we like to ride our bikes around the property perimeter.
 Our kids love being outside all day.

 The RV Park is very well kept, and everyone does their part to keep it clean and organized.
 Kevin and Monique are what makes the place so great.
 They manage it so well and we could not ask for better owners.
 The rules are fair and keep the place safe and presentable.